lsst-sims/sims_ocs/doc/source_installation.rst

 General Installation Notes
 --------------------------

 Due to the heavy use of repositories for this installation, the instructions will assume you have created a directory in your ``$HOME`` directory to house all the git repositories.
 This will be referenced as ``gitdir``.
-Nearly all instructions are based around using the code, not developing it.
+Nearly all instructions are based around using the code, not developing it. **NOTE**: Developers need to taken notice of GitHub repositories in the ``lsst-ts`` organization.
+These are mirror-only repositories and have corresponding counterparts in the LSST Stash ecosystem where the actual developement work takes place.

 .. _installation-sal_installation: